GreatCowBASIC/Help/output/md/_define.md

     // Macros are not supported.. just define the sub!
         // #define BADPOSITION(XX,YY,ZZ) (YY-(2 * ZZ +XX))

-    // Unused Constants that are invalid may not report an error until try to use within your program- as in this example
+    // Unused constants that are invalid may not report an error until you try to use them within your program - as in this example
         // String assignment with an equal sign will fail.
 Do not use `=`
         #define BADMYSTRING = "This is a string"